salaz055/youtube_comments_project/README.md

 I used a RoBERTa-base model trained on 124M posts and fine-tuned for sentiment analysis.
 [Model Used](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest)

 ## Project Features
+- I used the YouTube Data API to extract comments and other video information
 - I created Word Clouds for both Positive and Negative sentiment comments
 - I analyzed the confidence of the model.
 (Was the model more confident in predicting a particular sentiment?)
 - Text cleaning (removing stop words/punctuation, word tokenization, lemmatize, finding and removing abnormally long comments)